codenvibes/CS/COURSES/THM/SOC LEVEL 1.md

 2. THM -
 3. THM -

-image
 Junior Security Analyst Intro
-Play through a day in the life of a Security Analyst and experience their everyday duties.

-image
 SOC Role in Blue Team
-Discover security roles and learn how to advance your SOC career, starting from the L1 analyst.

-image
 Humans as Attack Vectors
-Understand why and how people are targeted in cyber attacks and how the SOC helps defend them.

-image
-0%

 Systems as Attack Vectors